dh1tw/sdrsharp-udp-signal-exporter/README.md

 The values are rounded to one decimal and concatenated into a string in the order shown above.
 The values are separated by a semicolon (';').
 The string is terminated with a newline character ('\n').

+The plugin allows you to adjust the update interval in steps of 50ms.
+In most cases you want to send a UDP broadcast of send the UDP datagram to a specific IP address.

 ## Build System

 This plugin is based on the Template provided by the [SDR# SDK for Plugin Developers](https://airspy.com/download/).